-Date of meeting 25-27 March 2023 Contact name and details Joanne Cox-Darling, Chair of the Mission Committee, joanne.coxdarling@gmail.com Jude Levermore, Head of Mission, levermorej@methodistchurch.org.uk Action required For approval.
-Action required Resolutions levermorej@methodistchurch.org.uk following draft resolutions: The Conference adopts the report, and commends it to the Methodist Church for prayerful study and action throughout the Connexion.
-The Conference directs the Methodist Council to agree a plan to enable and embed the proposals and suggestions set out between paragraphs 208 and 213 of the report in collaboration with key stakeholders, and oversee its implementation.
+Contact name and details Rachel Lampard - Walking with Micah project lampardr@methodistchurch.org.uk 020 7467 5248 The Revd Dr Joanne Cox-Darling - Chair, Mission Committee joanne.coxdarling@gmail.com Jude Levermore - Head of Mission levermorej@methodistchurch.org.uk Action required For approval Resolutions 12/1.
+The Conference adopts the Report, and commends it to the Methodist Church for prayerful study and action throughout the Connexion.
+12/2.
+The Conference directs the Methodist Council to agree a plan to enable and embed the proposals and suggestions set out between paragraphs 210 and 215 of the report in collaboration with key stakeholders, and oversee its implementation.
+12/3.
 The Conference directs the Methodist Council to review at least every five years through a transparent and participative process the Principles, Priorities and Practices adopted in this report to ensure that they still meet the needs of the Methodist Church and the world.
+12/4.
 The Conference thanks all those who participated in and contributed to the Walking with Micah project.

-Summary of content
+Summary of content and impact